 However many firms do pay more than the minimum.

 Before you start your period of training, you and your training provider must tell the SRA using its notification of a period of recognised training form.

 Areas of law

-During your training you must be given practical experience in at least three distinct areas of English and Welsh law and practice.
-Normally you will rotate among different legal departments.
+During your training you'll gain practical experience in different areas of English and Welsh law and practice.
+Normally you'll rotate among different legal departments.